mahmoodn04/files-sorter/README.md

 # files-sorter
-this is a code to sort files
+This is a code to sort files
-I created for fun when I was learing python
+I created  this for fun when I was learing python

-I highly recommend doing a backup for the files the you want to sort
+I highly recommend doing a backup for the files that you want to sort